Luca-Wiehe/govtech_hackathon_24/README.md

 + `TimePreferencesView.swift`: Allows user select their preferred times for certain MeetingTypes
 + `ChatbotView.swift`: Extracts additional information about the student
 + `ProfileView.swift`: Displays buttons to let users adjust their profile

-+ `CalendarView.swift`: CSS Styles for UI Components and UI Pages

 ### Technical Requirements
 From a developer's perspective, there are a few technical requirements that need to be met to further implement the application